tamitakada/asleep_alpacas/README.md

   * Backend Flask Developer

 # Description of the Site
 A cool collaborative storytelling site where you can make some of the wackiest creative stories out there.
-Simply start it off by registering with the site and logging then.
-Then you can go create your own story and see how other people bring it to life or add it to other users' stories.
-However, be careful since you can only edit a story once and you can only see the previous update to the story when editing.
-You can see all of the stories you have contributed to on your homepage in their entirety.
+Simply start it off by registering with the site and logging in.
+Then you can create your own story and see how other people bring it to life or add to other users' stories.
+However, be careful since you can only edit a story once and you can only see the previous update to the story while editing.
+On your homepage, you can see all of the stories you have contributed to in their entirety.
 Enjoy!